courselabs/dev/labs/branching-merging/README.md

 git commit -m 'Added new file'
 ```

-The changes are saved in your local copy of the repo.
+The changes are saved in your local copy of the repo on your machine.
 That isn't automatically synced to GitHub, so if your machine died your changes would be lost.

-Try pushing to the _origin_ - which is the original copy of the code in the courselabs/dev repo:
+Try pushing to the _origin_ - which is the original copy of the code in the `courselabs/dev` repo:

 ```
 # this will fail